 - 2018 – 2019 · Super Lawyer, Super Lawyer

 - 2015 – 2017 · Rising Star, Super Lawyers

 - 2009 – 2013 · Rising Star, Super Lawyers

 - 2012 · Up and Coming Lawyer of 2012, Daily Journal of Commerce

 In addition to tennis, Brad is an avid sportsman who enjoys golf and fly-fishing.
 His formative years were spent dry-fly fishing the Deschutes River, and he tries to return as often as possible.
-He and his wife enjoy traveling, wine, and testing the limits of their expertise in the kitchen.
+Brad and his family enjoy traveling, wine and testing the limits of their expertise in the kitchen.